 The mission of the WFOA Education Committee is to provide Washington public entities and their staffs with professional training in finance, budgeting, accounting, reporting, and other relevant fields.

-To promote the profession of municipal treasurers in the state of Washington through education, mutual support, professional recognition, and legislative advocacy.
+To promote the profession of public treasurers in the state of Washington through education, mutual support, professional recognition, and legislative advocacy.